 - Lowering the threshold on the Commercial Organics Waste Ban.
 Originally set at a limit of 1 ton/week, the Massachusetts Department of Environmental Protection (DEP) is now moving toward a lowered threshold of ½ ton/week.
 This will ensure more businesses and institutions are subject to the regulation and will work to keep more food waste out of the waste stream.

 - Expanding liability protection for food donations.
 Currently, businesses are protected from liability when donating excess food to nonprofit organizations feeding people in need.
 An Act encouraging the donation of food to persons in need (SD.385: Jo Comerford / HD.1204: Hannah Kane) filed in the current legislative session would work to expand that protection to donations to individuals as well as adding an important tax credit for farms that donate food.

 These are some of the initiatives we outlined in a recent advisory on Lovin’ Spoonfuls’ policy priorities, take a look and learn what other local policies can make an impact in our work here, and reach out to your elected officials to encourage their support of these bills!

 - Funding: In addition to putting support behind bills that address statewide policy, Lovin’ Spoonfuls occasionally seeks state funding to support the expansion of our services into new regions.
 This funding can catalyze local and regional community funders and ensure the successful launch of each regional expansion.
-Currently, we’re working with state legislators to seek funding for expansion into Worcester County.

 By spending time addressing these root causes of food waste and supporting the expansion of food waste reduction efforts, we work to ensure progress towards the goal of reducing food waste across the state and country.
 Learn more about how you can get involved with our advocacy efforts here!